 Lower case versus upper case letters

 In general, all terms should use lower case letters.
-This is in line with ISO Terminology Standard 704, which recommends a lower case letter in the first word of the term, unless it is a eponym, a universal scientific term (see section 4.3.1), a proper name or chemical substances and abbreviations.
+This is in line with ISO Terminology Standard 704, which recommends a lower case letter in the first word of the term, unless it is an eponym, a universal scientific term (see section 4.3.1), a proper name or chemical substances and abbreviations.
 Examples: Behçets syndrome; Candida albicans antigen assay; pH profile measurement; ECG finding; blood group A. The general rules of the target language regarding upper and lower case letters must also be observed (e.g. nouns in German).

 If the case of the initial letter in a source or target language description is significant, i.e. the term must begin with an uppercase letter or a lowercase letter, this is taken into account in the SNOMED CT® source and target language description tables by the "Initial capital status" flag.
 As regards translation, it is important that this flag is activated in such cases.